A bad credit score can be a severe disadvantage for your small business. It could prevent you from getting a small business loan when you need it.

 What is collateral, and why does the lender require it?

-When you take a secured business loan, you would need to provide your property or your company’s inventory as collateral.
-If you don’t repay, the lender would have the option of seizing the collateral and selling it to recover the money that you owe.
+When you take a secured business loan, you need to provide your property or your company’s inventory as collateral.
+If you don’t repay, the lender would have the option of seizing the collateral and selling it to recover the money you owe.

 Is a secured business loan a good idea?